adelapazborrero/slack_jack/README.md

 ## Usage

-Once the tool is initialized it will tell if the bot is valid or not.
-If the bot is valid, you will be presented with the menu.
+After initializing the tool, it will validate the provided bot token.
+If the token is valid, you will be presented with a menu of available options.
+Select your desired actions and follow the prompts.
+Note that some commands may not work if the bot lacks the necessary permissions.
-In the menu select your options and follow the Inputs.
-Depending on the permissions of the bot, you might or might not be able to pull some of the commands.

 # Setting up a test bot

-- Create a workspace in slack with any email you want to
+- Create a Slack workspace using any email address.
-- Go to the docs of what Slack API bot tokens are https://api.slack.com/tutorials/tracks/getting-a-token
+- Review the Slack API bot token documentation to understand how to generate a token. https://api.slack.com/tutorials/tracks/getting-a-token
-- Create an app, check the manifest so you can do all the changes in json
+- Create an app in Slack and use the manifest to make changes in JSON format.
-- Click on install app and Accept conditions
+- Install the app and accept the terms and conditions.
-- Receive and copy your token
+- Copy the generated bot token.

-- For developing blocks you can use: https://api.slack.com/reference/block-kit/blocks
+- For developing and testing interactive blocks, refer to: https://api.slack.com/reference/block-kit/blocks

 ## Roadmap

 - Add option to load payloads from local files (json)
 - Add default payloads ready to use (https://api.slack.com/reference/block-kit/block-elements#interactive-components)
 - Add enumeration options such as List Users

 ## License